F33RNI/GPT-Telegramus/README.md

 ## 📝 TODO

 - Add some free GPT-4 model
-- Make Bing ImageGet work
-- Add rate limit
+- Add list of commands

 ----------